henrivalimaa/solteq-hrm/README.md

 docker-compose up
 ```

-You need to create a user for the application.
+You need to create a user for the application:
 1. Open new terminal window
 2. Navigate to the folder where you cloned this repository
 3. Run `docker-compose run server python server/manage.py createsuperuser`